 - 3.1 Position.
-Subject to the remaining conditions of this Section 3.1, Executive shall serve as the Company's President and Chief Operating Officer.
-Executive shall report to the Company's Chief Executive Officer (the "CEO") and perform such duties and responsibilities as may be prescribed from time-to-time by the CEO or by the Company's Board of Directors (the "Board").
-From time to time, Executive also may be designated to such other offices within the Company or its subsidiaries as may be necessary or appropriate for the convenience of the businesses of the Company and its subsidiaries. - 3.2 Full-Time Efforts.
-Executive shall perform and discharge faithfully, diligently and to the best of her ability such duties and responsibilities and shall devote her full-time efforts to the business and affairs of the Company.
-Executive agrees to promote the best interests of the Company and to take no action that in any way damages the public image or reputation of the Company, its subsidiaries or its affiliates. - 3.3 No Interference With Duties.
-Executive shall not (i) engage in any activities, or render services to or become associated with any other business that in the reasonable judgment of the CEO or of the Board violates Article 13 of this Agreement; or (ii) devote time to other activities which would inhibit or otherwise interfere with the proper performance of her duties, provided, however, that it shall not be a violation of this Agreement for Executive to (i) devote reasonable periods of time to charitable and community activities and industry or professional activities or (ii) manage personal business interests and investments, so long as the activities in (i) or (ii) do not interfere with the performance of Executive's responsibilities under this Agreement.
+Subject to the remaining conditions of this Section 3.1, Executive shall serve as the Company's Chairman of the Board.
+Executive shall report to the Board and perform such duties and responsibilities as may be prescribed from time-to-time by the Board, which shall be consistent with the responsibilities of similarly situated executives of comparable companies in similar lines of business.
+So long as Executive is serving as Chairman of the Board, the Company shall nominate Executive for election as a member of the Board at each meeting of the Company's shareholders at which the election of Executive is subject to a vote by the Company's shareholders and to recommend that the shareholders of the Company vote to elect Executive as a member of the Board.
+From time to time, Executive also may be from time to time designated to such other offices within the Company (currently Chief Executive Officer) or its subsidiaries as may be necessary or appropriate for the convenience of the businesses of the Company and its subsidiaries. - 3.2 Faithful Discharge of Duties.
+Executive shall perform and discharge faithfully, diligently and to the best of his ability such duties and responsibilities relative to the business and affairs of the Company.
+Executive agrees to promote the best interests of the Company and to take no action that in any way damages the public image or reputation of the Company, its subsidiaries or its affiliates. - No Interference With Duties.
+Executive shall not (i) engage in any activities, or render services to or become associated with any other business that in the reasonable judgment of the Board violates Article 13 of this Agreement; or (ii) devote time to other activities which would inhibit or otherwise interfere with the proper performance of his duties, provided, however, that it shall not be a violation of this Agreement for Executive to (i) devote reasonable periods of time to charitable and community activities and industry or professional activities, or (ii) manage personal business interests and investments, so long as such activities do not interfere with the performance of Executive's responsibilities under this Agreement.
 Executive may, with the prior approval of the Board (or applicable committee), serve on the boards of directors (or other governing body) of other for profit corporations or entities, consistent with this Agreement and the Company's policies. - 3.4 Work Standard.
-Executive hereby agrees that she shall at all times comply with and abide by all terms and conditions set forth in this Agreement, and all applicable work policies, procedures and rules as may be issued by Company.
-Executive also agrees that she shall comply with all federal, state and local statutes, regulations and public ordinances governing the performance of her duties hereunder.
+Executive hereby agrees that he shall at all times comply with and abide by all terms and conditions set forth in this Agreement, and all applicable work policies, procedures and rules as may be issued by Company.
+Executive also agrees that he shall comply with all federal, state and local statutes, regulations and public ordinances governing the performance of his duties hereunder.